-As of December 31, 2015 and December 31, 2014, we elected to retain approximately \$38 million and \$31 million of taxable income and capital gains, respectively, in order to provide us with additional liquidity and we recorded a net expense of \$1.5 million and \$1.1 million, respectively, for U.S. federal excise tax as a result.
+As of March 31, 2015, December 31, 2014 and December 31, 2013, we had elected to retain approximately \$32 million, \$31 million and \$6 million of taxable income and capital gains, respectively, in order to provide us with additional liquidity and for the three months ended March 31, 2015 and the calendar years ended December 31, 2014 and December 31, 2013 we recorded a net expense of \$0.3 million, \$1.1 million and \$0.2 million, respectively, for U.S. federal excise tax as a result.
 We can be expected to retain some income and capital gains in the future, including for purposes of providing us with additional liquidity, which amounts would similarly be subject to the 4% U.S. federal excise tax.
 In that event, we will be liable for the tax on the amount by which we do not meet the foregoing distribution requirement.
 See "Material U.S. Federal Income Tax Considerations-Regulated Investment Company Classification."